KimbaWLion/DiscordBaseballBot/README.md

 * Leverage Mike Trout revision to be able to post uniquely for every player. (i.e. post Thor's hammer whenever Syndergaard gets a hit)
 * ~~Allow the bot to change over the date itself so that you can leave it running instead of needing to restart it every day~~
   * 3-26-18 - Completed
+* Add in emoji for Stolen bases
+* Add in shruggy emoji for runs scored but not an RBI for favorite team
+* Add in no-hitter/perfect game celebrations